Dental implant abutment

 angulated abutments

-Custom made abutments are fabricated at the dental laboratory after an impression of the top of the implant is made with the adjacent teeth and gingiva.
-The size, shape and material depend on the clinical application.
+Custom-made abutments are fabricated at the dental laboratory after a dental impression of the top of the implant is made with the adjacent teeth and gingiva.
+The size, shape, and material depend on the clinical application.

-Normally, any type of abutment can be manufactured at the dental lab : with a smooth surface, with threaded holes and all kinds of special anchoring systems for removable dentures.
+Commonly, any abutment can be manufactured at the dental lab: with a smooth surface, threaded holes, and anchoring systems for removable dentures.

-Regardless of the type of abutment, after the abutment is attached to the implant, an impression is made and the designed restoration is constructed at the dental laboratory (see prosthetic phase).
+Regardless of the type of abutment, after the abutment is attached to the implant, an impression is made, and the designed restoration is constructed at the dental laboratory (for more details, see the prosthetic phase).